GUI of Pmfort Silverstack in dark mode listing clips of a porject

 • High Density Encoding (HDE)

 Supported by leading content providers and postproduction applications, HDE is widely used on ARRIRAW data from any ARRI camera.
+The conversion to HDE takes place during offload to a storage or later on via ARRI's HDE Transcoder (ALEXA 35 only).

 HDE for ALEXA 35

-• The CODEX Device Manager is a system extension for macOS that can be controlled from the menu bar.
-The software can automatically present a virtual HDE volume on the desktop, next to the actual CODEX drive containing the original ARRIRAW data.
-The data on that virtual drive can then be copied using industry standard media asset management tools (copy tools).
-The HDE files are created on-the-fly at the time they are transferred.
+1. While downloading using the CODEX Device Manager, the software and drivers needed to run the docks/download stations.
+Device Manager comes as system extension for macOS that can be controlled from the menu bar.
+The software can automatically present a virtual HDE volume on the desktop next to the actual CODEX drive containing the original ARRIRAW data.
+The data on that virtual drive can be copied using industry standard media asset management tools (copy tools).

 HDE for other ARRI cameras